whistlegraph/aesthetic-computer/README.txt

         the page or losing context.
       - Pieces can load remotely off any `https://` url so applications can be distributed over a network.
-      - 2D/3D Software renderer for spatial display of programs as planes.
+      - 2D/3D Software renderer for spatial display of programs as planes and ease of accessing pixels while coding a piece and learning graphics.
       - 3D WebGL renderer for VR.

 🖥️ Running locally: